DevelAngel/swayr/README.md

 over IPC.
 Therefore, auto-tiling is triggered by new-window events, close-events, move-events, floating-events, and also focus-events.
 The latter are a workaround and wouldn't be required if there were resize-events.

+## Version Changes

+Since version 8.0.0, I've started writing a [NEWS](NEWS.md) file listing the news, and changes to `swayr` commands or configuration options.
+If something doesn't seem to work as expected after an update, please consult this file to check if there has been some (possibly incompatible) change requiring an update of your config.

 ## Questions & Patches